 BBC Radio Scotland

-1/3 Young Lecky and his Uncle rescue the Prince of Wales from the Tyne.
-With Shaun Prendergast
+1/3 Young Lecky and his uncle rescue the Prince of Wales from the Tyne.

-3/5 There's a major fallout when Vera's theories over Irene's relations spark family uproar.
+3/5 There is a major fallout when Vera's theories over Irene's relations spark family uproar.

 2/6 Bertie tries to play peacemaker when he arrives at Totleigh Towers.
 PG Wodehouse romp.